 Meagan: Before I came to the company, everyone had been conducting ad-hoc usability research focused on individual projects that were stored in a variety of places.
-I realized that having a single research repository, and being able to flag themes in one project that would link to another would be invaluable to our ability to build our research insights on top of one another.
+I realized that having a single user research repository, and being able to flag themes in one project that would link to another would be invaluable to our ability to build our research insights on top of one another.
 Making sure research continues to build upon itself, rather than repeat itself indefinitely in silos is essential to a valuable research org.

 The other thing I wanted to establish early on, especially given how new research is at this company, is the practice of staying true to the intent of the quote and insight.
 One of the challenges I’ve seen in the past is when one insight that comes out of the research becomes a game of telephone.
 The insight becomes unrecognizable the further down the road it travels.
 That's the difference between having firsthand, secondhand, or even third-hand knowledge.
 The ability to link directly back to the raw notes is invaluable.